ilias-sp/Twitch-Chat-Bot-PHP/README.md

 # Twitch-Chat-Bot-PHP
 This is Izybot!
-A simple, yet powerful, Twitch Chat bot in PHP.
+A simple, yet powerful, Twitch Chat bot written in PHP, to help make streamers' life easier.

-# INTRODUCTION
-Izybot is a basic Twitch Chat bot, to help make streamers life easier.
 It will assist you by replying any command you will configure it to do with a relevant message.

 # FEATURES